 The West Yorkshire Association of Acute Trusts (WYAAT) is part of the West Yorkshire Health and Care Partnership.
 WYAAT is an innovative provider collaborative which brings together six NHS trusts across West Yorkshire and Harrogate to deliver joined up acute hospital services.

-The six hospital trusts who make up WYAAT are:WYAAT Map Dec 2023 (3).PNG
+The six hospitals trusts that make up WYAAT are:WYAAT map.png

 WYAAT aims to organise services around the needs of people living in West Yorkshire and Harrogate as a whole, rather than planning at individual organisational level.
 This will enable our trusts to deliver more joined up care, high-quality, cost-effective care for patients.